Three-point functions in critical loop models: Outstanding issues

 \subsubsection{Uniform spanning trees}

 Our conjecture \eqref{wott} provides non-trivial predictions in the limit $\beta^2 \to \frac12$ of uniform spanning trees, a model which has been thoroughly investigated by combinatorialists (see e.g.\ \cite{kw11}).
 In this case, the result $n^{-\frac12} \omega_{(1,0)(1,0)(1,0)} = 1$ is trivial: any set of two or three points belong to the same loop, since there is only one loop in the problem (the one which separates the tree from its dual).
-However, a result like $n^{-\frac12} \omega_{(2,0)(1,0)(1,0)} = 0.819035153\cdots$ is clearly less trivial.
-The factor $C_{123}^\text{ref}$ is here related to the probability that one point is at the junction of two long branches in the tree, each of which extends to one of the two other points.
-This is a very unlikely situation in a uniform spanning tree, but it is normalised to a finite number by the 2-point functions entering in~\eqref{wott}, some of which are now non-trivial.
-Similarly, cases of \eqref{ustlim} with $r \neq 1$ are non-trivial, notwithstanding the simple value $n^{-\frac12} \omega_{(r,0)(r,0)(1,0)} = 1$.
-For $r \in \mathbb{N}$, they can be related to situations where long branches of the uniform spanning tree join or touch in various ways, as can be seen from drawing.